CerberusMrX/Multi-Coin-Cryptocurrency-Price-Predictor/README.md

 A tool that predicts if BTC, ETH, LTC, USDT, and BNB prices will rise or fall in 1 day, 2 days, 1 week, or 1 month, using XGBoost on a year of data with 60–75% accuracy.
 It shows live prices and forecasts on a Flask website with charts.

 ## About
 This project predicts price movements for five cryptocurrencies—Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Tether (USDT), and Binance Coin (BNB)—over four time periods.
-Built for my [Course Name/Code] at the National Institute of Business Management (NIBM), supervised by Mr. Ravilal, it uses machine learning and a web app.
-Submitted by [Your Full Name] on March 26, 2025.
+Built for my Machine Leraning Module at the National Institute of Business Management (NIBM), supervised by Mr. Ravilal, it uses machine learning and a web app.
+Submitted by Sudeepa Wanigarathna on March 26, 2025.

 ## Features
 - **Data Collection**: Grabs 1 year of daily prices (March 2024–2025) from CoinGecko for BTC, ETH, LTC, USDT, and BNB.